A map projection is any method of representing the surface of a sphere or other three-dimensional body on a plane

 votes

-What is the approximate error of the Pythagorean Theorem vs. Haversine Formula in measuring distances on a sphere at various scales?
+What is approximate error of Pythagorean Theorem vs. Haversine Formula in measuring distances on sphere at various scales?

 Many people when first trying to calculate distances between two longitude / latitude pairs ask if Pythagorean theorem works as an appropriate distance function.